Enormous potential for film-making in Bihar: Nitish | Entertainment

 - India

-Bihar Chief Minister Nitish Kumar on Thursday said there are enormous potential and possibilities of film-making in Bihar, and his government has taken several measures to promote movie production in the state.
+Bihar Chief Minister Nitish Kumar said there are enormous possibilities for film-making in Bihar, and his government has taken several measures to promote movie production in the state.

 “A state-of-the-art film city is already being constructed by the state government in Rajgir, besides developing Shekhodevra in Nawada.
 Natural cinematic treasures in the state are enough to attract filmmakers.
-Now, the ease of film-making and facilitating full institutional support to filmmakers must be enhanced in the state,” Kumar said.
+Now, the ease of film-making and facilitating full institutional support to filmmakers must be enhanced in the state,” Kumar said on Thursday.

 Films promote tourism and generate employment for the people of Bihar, the CM said, adding, movies also portray the state's rich culture and traditions.